 You gotta get into a good church.
 That’s an important part of the process.
 Sometimes, we want to rush that maturation process and try to do it ourselves and that’s when we [all] fall flat on our faces. 🙂

-Allow Him to work in you, through you and in you.
-You stay close and you’ll soon find that the things you used to do don’t seem quite as appealing, that’s when the change occurring.
+Allow Him to work in you, through you, and in you.
+You stay close and you’ll soon find that the things you used to do actually don’t seem quite as appealing, that’s when the change begins to occur.
 Again, the Christian walk is a process.

 I have a personal example.
 For me, it was a particular man.
 It seemed I couldn’t stay away from him back in my twenties.
 He was bad for me and I knew it, but I thought I loved him.